cirosantilli/linux-cheat/find.md

     find . -type f -iname '*.pdf' -o -iname '*.djvu'

-which is the same as
+which is the same as:

     find . -type f -a -iname '*.pdf' -o -iname '*.djvu'